vickkie/FrameHarvestPro/README.md

 Installation Steps
 Download the Installer:

-Visit our official website: https://vickkie.github.io/frameharvestpro Navigate to the "Downloads" section.
+(i) Visit our official website: https://vickkie.github.io/frameharvestpro
+    Navigate to the "Downloads" section.
     Download the latest version of FrameHarvestPro.
     Run the Installer:

 Locate the downloaded installer file (e.g., FrameHarvestProInstaller.exe).
 Double-click the installer to run it.